TheOdinProject/curriculum/foundations/installations/setting_up_git.md

 #### Step 2.5 Testing your key

 Follow the directions in [this article from GitHub](https://help.github.com/en/articles/testing-your-ssh-connection) to verify your SSH connection.
 If the output doesn't correctly match up, then try going through these steps again or come to [the Discord chat](https://discord.gg/hvqVr6d) to ask for help.

-Note: Do not include the `$` when typing in the commands given in the article.
+**Note**: Do not include the `$` when typing in the commands given in the article.

 ### Step 3: Let us know how it went!

-You have successfully completed the installations section.
-If you are doing the front-end or Node courses then you have everything you need.
-If you're doing Ruby and Rails we'll install those tools when you get to those courses.
+You've completed the basic installations section, good job!
+As you progress through the Paths there will be other tools to install, so keep an eye out!

 You probably felt like you were in way over your head, and you probably didn't understand much of what you were doing.
 That's 100% normal.
 Hang in there.
 You can do this!
 And we've got your back.